hazzelnuts/ntfy-for-delphi/samples/vcl/subscriber/README.md

 end;
 ```

-You can define your own callback procedure every time a notification is fired.
+You can define your own callback procedure and use to perform other operations every time a notification is fired.

 ``` pascal
 uses